-Zoom to report fiscal Q2 2022 earnings, as analysts focus on slowing growth
+Zoom beats on top and bottom line, as revenue soars 54%

 But the company is entering a time of tough comparisons to its performance last year when so many businesses were looking for ways to quickly build out their video chat capabilities.

-For Q2 2022, analysts expect to see customers with more than 10 employees increase by 37% to 509,315.
-Still, the number of customers paying more than $100,000 in the trailing 12 months, meanwhile, is expected to grow by 123% in the quarter.
-That said, analysts predict a uniform slowdown in growth in Q3 2022.

 To offset that, Zoom has invested heavily in building out its communications offerings.
 In July, the company purchased Five9, a cloud customer contact center that will allow Zoom to provide video customer service capabilities to its customers and clients.

 The company also recently announced Zoom app integrations that allow you to access third-party apps from within Zoom including Dropbox Spaces, Dot Collector, SurveyMonkey Enterprise, and Wellness That Works by WW.

 Sign up for Yahoo Finance Tech newsletter